 Do I need to take supplements?

-It's recommended that all pregnant women in Australia take folic acid and iodine supplements.
+It's recommended that all pregnant women in Australia take folic acid, iodine and vitamin D supplements.

 If you have a known deficiency, your doctor might advise you to take a supplement.
 For example:

-- if you are vegetarian or vegan and not getting adequate vitamin B12
+- if you are vegetarian or vegan and not getting enough vitamin B12

-- if you don't consume enough dairy foods and are not getting much calcium, which is vital for bone health
+- if you don't get enough calcium, which is vital for bone health, from dairy or other calcium-rich foods

 - if you are low in iron